SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

-Given different detection evaluation scenarios, the majority of the surveyed domain specialists agreed that the most desired detection method for selection was the one that minimizes $FP$s and $FN$s, giving higher Precision and Recall rates, while also producing detections that are temporally closer to the events.
-In this context, the F1 was the metric most corroborated with specialists' opinions for $5$ of the $6$ experiments.
-In particular, the SoftED F1 metric was the only one that furthered the selection of the most desired detection method according to specialists in four experiments, only tying with hard F1 in Experiment $5$.
-To elaborate, a domain specialist from Fiocruz argued that: \begin{quote} For health policies, for example, the SoftED approach seems to make more sense since the hard and NAB approaches do not seem adequate for events that produce prior and subsequent effects that may have a gradual and even non-monotonous evolution. \end{quote} Volunteer winning responses in Table \ref{tb:exp2_responses} also indicate that common sense does not differ from specialist opinion, which means the contribution of SoftED metrics is noticeable even to a wider and non-specialist research public.
+Given different detection evaluation scenarios, the majority of the domain specialists agreed that the most desired detector for selection was the one that minimizes $FP$s and $FN$s, giving higher Precision and Recall rates while also producing detections that are temporally closer to the events.
+In this context, the F1 was the metric most corroborated with specialists' opinions for $5$ of the $6$ scenarios.
+In particular, according to specialists in four scenarios, the SoftED F1 metric was the only one that furthered the selection of the most desired detector.
+To elaborate, a domain specialist from Fiocruz argued that: \begin{quote} For health policies, for example, the SoftED approach makes more sense since the hard and NAB approaches do not seem adequate for events that produce prior and subsequent effects that may have a gradual and non-monotonous evolution. \end{quote} Volunteer winning responses in Table \ref{tbl_exp2_responses} also indicate that common sense does not differ from specialist opinion, which means the contribution of SoftED metrics is noticeable even to a wider non-specialist public.

-There was still one experiment (Experiment $7$) where the NAB score was the metric that most corroborated with specialists.
+There was still one scenario (S3) where the NAB score was the metric that most corroborated with specialists.
 They claimed that for their usual detection application, it is interesting to have $FP$s (warnings) before the event, so there is a time window for measures to be taken to prevent any of its unwelcome effects.
 Also, the longer the time window set by $FP$s preceding the event, the better, as there is more valuable time to take preventive actions.
-All specialists consistently presented this argument that either disagreed regarding Question 1 or gave the NAB score as a response for Question 2 over all experiments.
-This argument demands a deeper discussion.